miguelcjalmeida/gridshortcut/readme.md

 Download available on [steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2231258079).

 # Mods incorporated
 - [Extended Outliner](https://steamcommunity.com/sharedfiles/filedetails/?id=2219611817): Amazing quality of life mod which was added and slightly modified to display income and war status of pinned characters.
-Cycling through armies shortcut was added as well.
+The 'cycling through armies' shortcut was added to it as well.

-# Hotkeys Map
+# Hotkeys Guide
 Right below you can learn every mapping added by this mod.
 Fortunately, most hotkeys you can also discover in-game by hovering buttons, but some just won't show up, like the opening portraits ones.
 For that, it is recommended to check the list below from time to time, while playing.

 ## General Idea